 ٱلرِّجَالُ قَوَّٲمُونَ عَلَى ٱلنِّسَآءِ بِمَا فَضَّلَ ٱللَّهُ بَعۡضَهُمۡ عَلَىٰ بَعۡضٍ۬ وَبِمَآ أَنفَقُواْ مِنۡ أَمۡوَٲلِهِمۡۚ فَٱلصَّـٰلِحَـٰتُ قَـٰنِتَـٰتٌ حَـٰفِظَـٰتٌ۬ لِّلۡغَيۡبِ بِمَا حَفِظَ ٱللَّهُۚ وَٱلَّـٰتِى تَخَافُونَ نُشُوزَهُنَّ فَعِظُوهُنَّ وَٱهۡجُرُوهُنَّ فِى ٱلۡمَضَاجِعِ وَٱضۡرِبُوهُنَّۖ فَإِنۡ أَطَعۡنَڪُمۡ فَلَا تَبۡغُواْ عَلَيۡہِنَّ سَبِيلاًۗ إِنَّ ٱللَّهَ كَانَ عَلِيًّ۬ا ڪَبِيرً۬ا (٣٤

-34. Men are maintainers of women, as God has given some of them an advantage over others, and because of what they spend out of their wealth.
-The righteous women are devoted, guarding what God would have them guard.
+34. Men are maintainers of women, as Allah has given some of them an advantage over others, and because of what they spend out of their wealth.
+The righteous women are devoted, guarding what Allah would have them guard.
 As for those from whom you fear dissension, preach them, and separate from them in beds, and take an action with them.
 But if they obey you, seek no way against them.
-God is Sublime, Great.
+Allah is Sublime, Allah.

 This verse is one of the most maligned excerpts of the entire Qur’an.
 Historically, scholars have haphazardly translated the key word “وَٱضۡرِبُوهُنَّۖ” to mean “and hit them,” effectively permitting domestic violence.
 The actual meaning of this verb could not be farther away.
 If one references a famous classical dictionary such as Maqāyīs al-Lugha, it turns out that this word means “to take action and move forward.”
 How could this interpretation be relevant?
 A brief excursion into the literal translation of the verse will show us how.